rht5/gsmailer/README.md

 2. Go to Extensions → Apps Script
 3. Click + New Project or use an existing one
 4. Add GSMailer as a library:
+   - Click Libraries (+)
    - Library ID: 1PUNerdrrA-ZaUAegdlgkMvbmyJW_yLRrIHEg_wy-h69HE11Fd0mU_SeQ
    - Identifier: GSMailer
-   - Version: 2.0.0  (Select latest)
+   - Version: 2.0.0  (or select latest)
+   - Click Add
 5. Add code from the Basic usage section in the editor
+6. Save, run onOpen() and Grant Permissions.
-6. Save and reload your Google Sheet
+7. Reload your Google Sheet.
+8. In Google Sheet.
+You will see a new menu: 📨 GSMailer.
+Go to GSMailer → Admin / Setup → Initial Setup
+9. Configure your SETTINGS, EMAIL_RULES, EVENT_CONTEXT as needed.

 ---